Reviewed: 10th November 2015

 A spokesperson from Bolton Wanderers categorically denied that there is a possibility of the club entering administration.

 If Bolton Wanderers were to enter administration, they would be sanctioned by the Football Association and docked points in the Championship, which would increase the likelihood that the club will then be relegated down into the third tier of English football.
-Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice.
+Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice and support.